How freelancers can ask their existing clients for referrals? Tips on when is the right time to ask client for referrals along with an email template.

 In general, email is one of the best ways to let your existing client introduce you to the new client, and then you can take up whatever method of communication is preferred by them.

 Your job is not only to send an email once and let the client do the rest.
 Follow at least once with the client to make sure he has seen your email where you have asked for referrals.

 It is easier to forget when clients should be sent a follow-up message.
-Don’t try to be too tech savvy here and add a simple note on the calendar in a couple of weeks time for a followup reminder with client name.
+Don’t try to be too tech-savvy here and add a simple note on the calendar in a couple of weeks for a followup reminder with the client name.

 5. Connect with Clients on Social Media

-Client’s friend will see those update with your tag or may see the recommendation for you on LinkedIn.
-If they need something similar they may get in touch with you.
+The client’s friend will see those updates with your tag or may view the recommendation for you on LinkedIn.
+If they need something similar, they may get in touch with you.